Napoleon Bonaparte (police officer): Career

 On 20 July 2017, Bonaparte was appointed Secretary of the National Central Bureau, the Interpol of Indonesia.
 He was promoted from the rank of Police Grand Commissioner to Police Brigadier General on 5 September 2017, to the office of the International Division of the Indonesian National Police on 11 February 2020, and from Police Brigadier General to Police Inspector General two days later.

+Scandal

+Muhammad Kace persecution

+On September 18, 2021, Bonaparte was reported to have been involved in and persecuted Muhammad Kace, a suspect in a religious blasphemy case who was held at the National Police Criminal Investigation Detention Center.

 Djoko Tjandra scandal

 Chronology

 Bonaparte was deemed guilty for removing the red notice—a notice used by the Interpol to identify international fugitives—of Djoko Tjandra.
 According to the prosecutor in Bonaparte's trial, Tjandra became acquainted with him through his friends, Tommy Sumardi and Prasetijo Utomo, who at that time held office as the Head of Coordination and Supervision of Civil Servant Investigators.
 Sumardi met Bonaparte on 16 April 2020 at the Trans-National Crime Center while carrying a maroon paper bag.
 The next day, Sumardi went again to the same place, this time accompanied by Utomo.
 Bonaparte supposedly said that the removal of Tjandra's red notice required a payback.
 He later received S$200,000 on 28 April, $100,000 on 29 April, and $150,000 on 4 May.
 On 4 May, he instructed one of his subordinates, Tommy Aria Dwianto, to create a letter on behalf of the International Relations Division with the title of "Renewal of Interpol Notices Data" to the Ministry of Law and Human Rights.
 The next day, he created a similar letter to the Ministry of Law and Human Rights, this time informing the ministry that the data had been deleted.
 Bonaparte received another $150,000 after sending the second letter.